 - after the prolonged or inappropriate use of corticosteroid medication.

 All our photographs of before and after treatment results are examples only, and do not constitute an implied or any other kind of guarantee of the result of treatment procedures.
 Results can vary significantly between our clients.
 All our treatment results are subject to the individualizes of each client.

-Furthermore, all treatment procedures carry potential risks and complications which are described in detail in our treatment consents forms.
-These may include, but are not limited to, bleeding, infection, asymmetry, dissatisfaction with the result and the expense of further treatments to manage a complication (patient forms).
+Furthermore, all treatment procedures carry potential risks and complications which are described in detail in our treatment consent forms.
+These may include but are not limited to, bleeding, infection, asymmetry, dissatisfaction with the result and the expense of further treatments to manage a complication (patient forms).
 If you have any questions regarding these potential risks and complications.
 Please discuss them with our doctors or aesthetic therapist prior to treatments.

 Before undergoing a treatment, please be sure that you understand that YOUR actual results will likely VARY SIGNIFICANTLY from other patient’s results, including their BEFORE & AFTER photos.

 This is quite important to understand — that EVEN when you feel that you look very similar to another client in their BEFORE images, your results will likely vary significantly — because you are a unique person.
-Every individual has NOT only a completely unique physique, but also uniquely individualistic body healing capacities, scarring tendencies and recovery processes — some of which are unpredictable even in very-healthy patients who rest adequately and do ALL the other right things before and after their procedure.
+Every individual has NOT only a completely unique physique but also uniquely individualistic body healing capacities, scarring tendencies and recovery processes — some of which are unpredictable even in very-healthy patients who rest adequately and do ALL the other right things before and after their procedure.

 Please be noted, our doctors and aesthetic therapists offer you our highest expertise in our aesthetic procedures.